 Here are a few updates we have started on our 1990 (yes, that is 1990) Itasca Class C RV.
 It is really just a starter project to get us out and camping for the next couple of years until we find something more permanent.
 I thought I would share some of our RV interior updates and maybe give you a few ideas.

-Carly is downsizing from a 40 foot toy hauler and I am on the other end of the spectrum having not been camping in 40 years.
+Carly is downsizing from a 40-foot toy hauler and I am on the other end of the spectrum and have not been camping in 40 years.

 RV Interior Updates

-The T molding we found on Amazon for a reasonable good price and it was easy to work with.
+The T molding we found on Amazon for a reasonably good price and it was easy to work with.